.avif)

 Orb’s flexible billing platform can support your customer success strategy

 We've explained what SaaS customer success is and why it's crucial for driving growth in SaaS.
-A key aspect of customer success is guaranteeing customers understand the value they're receiving.
+A key aspect of customer success is guaranteeing customers understand the value they're getting.

 Orb is a done-for-you billing platform.
 It provides companies with the tools and insights to improve revenue and customer relationships.
-Here's how Orb can support your SaaS customer success strategy:
+Here's how Orb helps:

-• Enable flexible pricing for customer success: Orb's plan versioning features allow you to create many pricing tiers and test out pricing models.
-This flexibility lets you tailor pricing to diverse customer needs and usage patterns as well.
+- Get flexible pricing for customer success: Orb's plan versioning features allow you to create many pricing models and easily manage them without messy spreadsheets.
+Orb also lets you tailor pricing to diverse customer needs and usage patterns without engineering.

 Ready to use Orb to support your customer success initiatives?
 Consult our flexible pricing options to find a plan that works for your business.